csound-plugins/risset/README.md

 * macos: `$HOME/Library/Application Support/csound6/plugins64`
 * windows: `C:\Users\<username>\AppData\Local\csound6\plugins64`

-In order for this option to be available the user should have modified its `OPCODE6DIR64` environment variable to include this path (but also include the builtin path)
+In order for the `--user` option to be available the user should have modified its `OPCODE6DIR64` environment variable to include this path.
+If you attempt to install a plugin with the `--user` flag and your system is not correctly setup, `risset` will fail and inform you how to modify your `OPCODE6DIR64` variable to setup it correctly.

-#### risset remove <plugin>
+#### remove

 Remove an installed plugin

+    $ risset remove <plugin>

 ## TODO